To submit your Community Event, click here.

 This program will be hosted remotely with ZOOM web conferencing App. you can participate anywhere you have an internet onnection, a smartphone, tablet or computer* data rates may apply.

-For more information or to join this program contact AAFCC 530 532-1205 or aafcc@aafcc-oroville.org
+Contact AAFCC 530 532-1205 or aafcc@aafcc-oroville.org

 This project is funded by the Butte County Department of Behavioral Health and Mental Health Services Act (MHSA)